 If living relatives are unable to pay for the funeral, money is available through the Social Fund which is administered by Jobcentre Plus for those on income related benefits.
+After a recent review of the social fund (April 2013) we can confirm that it has not been stopped for the use in Funeral Expenses.
 Only in extreme circumstances will the Council carry out a welfare funeral for someone with living relatives.

 If the deceased has passed away outside East Staffordshire it is the responsibility of the Local Authority where they have died to arrange the welfare funeral even though they may have lived in the Borough.

 The council cannot become involved if funeral arrangements have already been made for the funeral to take place.
 Anyone giving instructions to a funeral director will be responsible for any costs incurred.